Green Smoothie Gourmet

 • Now stir the ingredients together with a spoon until well mixed.
 It will seem rather pasty and that's fine!
 At this point you can add seasonings you have on hand and that you like in a pizza crust - we often add some variation of basil, oregano and nutritional yeast.

-2 cups cauliflower florets, chopped ( or pre-frozen cauliflower rice), 3 flax eggs, ¼ cup almond flour, 1 teaspoon salt, 1 tablespoon basil, 1 tablespoon oregano, 1 tablespoon nutritional yeast
+2 cups cauliflower rice, 3 flax eggs, ¼ cup almond flour, 1 teaspoon salt, 1 tablespoon basil, 1 tablespoon oregano, 1 tablespoon nutritional yeast

 • Pull out rack with the stones on it, top the pizzas with what you want!
 We spread on tomato sauce, and topped with chopped tomatoes, peppers, olives, artichokes and lots of chickpeas (garbanzo beans), and then we sprinkled on more nutritional yeast.